 Nebraska offers the computer-based GED exam, which is developed for adults who don’t have a high school diploma, and the certificate that you are given after completing the Nebraska GED test is recognized as equivalent to a high school diploma by organizations, employers, and universities all over the U.S. GED prep classes are offered at many community colleges, private agencies, and churches at little or no cost.

-The HSE (high school equivalency) degree will definitely result in decently-paying job options and opens also the doors of colleges.
+The HSE (high school equivalency) degree will definitely result in decently paying job options and also opens the doors to colleges.
 You may also want to take also a look at the free practice tests and video lessons for the GED exam that are available at no cost on this website.